 Francis never forgot the atrocities he witnessed during the St. Bartholomew’s Day massacre.
 He demonstrated Protestant zeal in tracking down priests and conspirators and sanctioned the use of torture to garner information.
 He used informers and intercepted correspondence.
 On his staff were a cryptographer named Thomas Phelippes who was an expert at deciphering codes and forgeries.
 Another man named Arthur Gregory was adept at breaking and repairing seals without being detected.

 In the early 1580’s there were tensions between England and France.
-The French King Henry III was unstable.
+The reign of the French King Henri III was unstable.
 Francis was finding the English ambassador Edward Stafford to be suspicious and unreliable.
 In fact, he was in the pay of the Spanish and passing intelligence to them.
 In 1582, letters from the Spanish ambassador in England, Bernardino de Mendoza were intercepted and found to contain evidence of a conspiracy among Catholic powers to again try to invade England and put Mary, Queen of Scots on the throne.
 A man named Nicholas Throckmorton was implicated.
 After six months of surveillance, Throckmorton was arrested and tortured.
 He named Mendoza under torture resulting in him being expelled from England.
 Throckmorton was executed in 1584.

 Queen Elizabeth’s safety was now decidedly precarious.
 In March of 1585 Parliament passed the Act for the Surety of the Queen’s Person.
 This Act allowed for a process to legally try any claimant of the throne connected to plots against Elizabeth.
 Walsingham instructed the keeper of the Scottish Queen to block any route for clandestine correspondence.
 He then constructed a secret route by which all incoming and outgoing correspondence could be examined by Phelippes and Gregory by putting the letters in a barrel of beer.
 In this way, letters from a Catholic nobleman named Anthony Babington were deciphered, showing yet another conspiracy.
 Only this time, the Scots Queen sanctioned the plot which included plans to assassinate Elizabeth.
 Babington and his associates were arrested and executed.
 Mary was put on trial in October 1586 for violating the Surety Act and found guilty.
 On February 8, 1587, Mary was beheaded at Fotheringhay Castle.
 Francis was in disgrace with the Queen for a short time over this debacle.